dcunited001/dcunited001.github.io/_graphics-drafts/algebraic-pop-locking.md

           think, what i think you think, what i think you think i think

+- (rewrite referencing the above definitions of topology/etc)
 - and, for both functions A (driving motions/behaviors) and B (scoring/analyzing motions/behaviors):
   - what's happening here is that there is some metaphysical solution